-The Company incurred a loss of \$11.6 million for the quarterly period ended March 31, 2015 and has an accumulated deficit of approximately \$82.0 million from having incurred losses since its inception.
-The Company's current period loss includes approximately \$9.2 million of non-cash charges relating to the fair value of derivative liabilities and approximately \$0.4 million of stock based compensation.
-The Company has approximately \$9.0 million of working capital at March 31, 2015 but used approximately \$1.8 million of cash in its operating activities during the period.
+The Company had net income of \$1.9 million for the quarterly period ended June 30, 2015 and has an accumulated deficit of approximately \$80.1 million from having incurred losses since its inception.
+The Company's current period net income includes approximately \$4.9 million of non-cash benefit relating to the decrease in the fair value of derivative liabilities.
+The Company has approximately \$5.2 million of deficit in working capital at June 30, 2015 (\$5.8 million of positive working capital when excluding the Series B warrant liability) and used approximately \$4.1 million of cash in its operating activities during the six months ended June 30, 2015.
 The Company has financed its operations principally through issuances of debt and equity securities.

-The Company completed its IPO on November 18, 2014 upon the issuance of 1,650,000 units, each of which consisted of one share of common stock, one Series A Warrant and one Series B Warrant, at an offering price of \$6.50 per unit and received net proceeds of \$8.0 million, after deducting underwriting discounts and commissions and IPO related expenses.
+The Company completed its initial public offering ("IPO") on November 18, 2014 upon the issuance of 1,650,000 units, each of which consisted of one share of common stock, one Series A Warrant and one Series B Warrant, at an offering price of \$6.50 per unit and received net proceeds of \$8.0 million, after deducting underwriting discounts and commissions and IPO related expenses.
 The Series A Warrants are registered securities that are freely tradable on the NASDAQ.
-The Series B Warrant holders exercising warrants to purchase shares of the Company's Common Stock (the "Private Transaction").
+The Series B Warrants have variable settlement provisions (see Note 6).
+On March 5, 2015 the Company received approximately \$3.8 million as a result of Series B Warrant holders exercising warrants to purchase shares of the Company's Common Stock (the "Private Transaction").
 In addition, on March 6, 2015 the Company received approximately \$0.2 million as a result of Series A Warrant holders exercising warrants to purchase shares of the Company's Common Stock.
-On March 31, 2015 the Company received \$12 thousand from the exercise of stock options.
-Management believes that the Company has sufficient capital resources to sustain operations through at least May 5, 2016.
+During the six months ended June 30, 2015 the Company received \$0.3 million from the exercise of stock options.